slfed/recipes/_categories/basics.md

 order: 0
 ---

-Just useful recipes that could come in handy.
+For if you mess up your rice every time, or fancy a spot of pickles.
+The basics are both fundamentals, and just useful recipes that could come in handy.